 The ham is overshadowed by the cheesiness of it all save for the slightest hint of smoke and a slick of mustard, which is probably the best way for a toastie to taste.

 Of all these options, this is the most expensive.
-It is also far and away the worst.
+It is also by far the worst.

-Called the Pepperphoni, it’s phoney and not fooling a soul.
+Called the Pepperphoni, it is in fact phoney and not fooling a soul.
 The offender here is not the pepperoni substitute (made with pea protein).
 At worst, that was bland but ultimately inoffensive.

 The problem is the cheese alternative.
 It is cardboard-esque, didn’t melt particularly well and when bitten into, the entire layer of plant-based came gunk with it.
 Unfortunately, this pizza couldn’t be salvaged by the addition of olives, jalapenos or sweetcorn.
 No bueno.